 One thing to decide at this point is if you’re organizing a Conference or a Symposium, then find a name for the event.

 Define a hashtag that you will use on social media platforms such as X or Linkedin, before, during and post event.

 List your costs (variable and fixed), which will include: the venue, catering, accommodations, conference platform, the printing of materials, awards, gifts, on-site personnel, on-site equipment, A/V and streaming, and speaker travel expenses.
 At this point, you don’t know how much each item will cost, but you can prepare an Excel sheet and fill in the blanks once you get quotes and start securing services.

 List funding sources including sponsors, government or institutional grants.
 Check if there is any money left from previous editions.

-When selecting the venue, hotel, transportation services, airlines, etc., ask for promotional packages for large events and always save some funds for last-minute expenses that will most likely occur.
+When selecting the venue, hotel, transportation services, airlines, etc., ask for promotional materials packages for large events and always save some funds for last-minute expenses that will most likely occur.
 All this information influences the registration fees that will be decided at a later step.

 6. Choose the format: In-person, hybrid or virtual

 Virtual conferences have reduced costs because you don’t need to rent a venue, book a caterer, pay on-site employees and accommodations.
 You can even run a virtual poster session.
-On the other hand, networking among participants is harder to do.
+On the other hand, networking opportunities among participants is harder to do.
 It can also be difficult to find a convenient time to bring people from multiple time zones together.